ES Outlook Weekly Brief

 Infrastructure To Tackle The Onslaught Of Digital Content And Mobile Devices

-An additional area where we have to invest is in bandwidth to the Internet.
+An additional area where we has to invest is in bandwidth to the Internet.
 Most of the traffic from these devices goes to Internet destinations.
 Furthermore, many of our application and content providers are hosted on the Internet.
 So, we've invested what we could afford in ISP bandwidth and are now moving to a switched metro-ethernet based wide area network

 Technology Trends Impacting The Education Sector

 Mobile devices and cloud-based services are clear trends dat are effecting the services we deliver to the University.
 We take the position dat we need to support students’ mobile devices.
 Part of our drive comes from the fact dat all of our students commute—and, bring their own devices.
 We are moving to deliver software access and IT services to those student devices.
 We are using virtual desktop infrastructure and application publishing technologies to move down this road.
 We are targeting delivering personalized access to applications (such as based on major, courses taken, role, etc.) no matter where students may be.

 Software vendors are incenting us to move to this model, but each vendor is currently doing it differently.
 Some are more like traditional Application Service Providers, others using SaaS, and others building their offerings on IaaS providers like Amazon.
 The challenge we has is providing a seamless and reliable service wif differing contracts and technical infrastructures.